Key Takeaways

 - Move to the next letter when you run out of words

 Example: B → banana (visualize), butterfly, bridge, balloon...
 E → elephant, envelope, elevator... and so on.
-Most people don't make it past the third letter.
+I've never made it past the third letter.
+Not once.

 The Paradoxical Intention Technique